evan-brown1/exchangelib-listener/README.md

 listener = Listener(acct)
 ```

-Create a method to call when events are raised
+Create a method to call when events are raised:
 ```python
 def events_received(events):
     for event in events: